ilkkamtk/fullstack/week10/python+flask.md

 5. Optional but recommended: set up Python code style tools (e.g., Black, Ruff) and EditorConfig.
 6. Create a new Flask project based on the "Hello world" example above.
    - create and activate a virtual environment
-   - install dependencies: `pip install Flask python-dotenv`
+   - install dependencies: `python -m pip install Flask python-dotenv`
    - create `app.py` and add the minimal Flask code
    - run with auto-reload using the Flask CLI: `flask run --host 127.0.0.1 --port 3000`
 7. Create an endpoint that returns a cat object in JSON at `GET /api/v1/cat` with properties: